swfiua/80days/posts/angular-momentum.rst

 mini tutorial on `magit-mode`_: git mode for emacs.
 I had this installed already, but never quite plucked up the courage to try it.
 Wow: git in emacs: lovely jubbly!

+And thanks to stack exchange for this tip on how to `diff a single file with magit`_,  Answer: just hit tab in the magit status buffer on the line for the file you want to diff.
+More `lovely-jubbly`_.

 And finally, thanks to Snowy, who helped with the coding: